B2B lead generation: definition and strategies

 In marketing, a persona (or buyer persona) is a semi-fictional character that represents a set of people who share the same issues as a proposition.

-You may also have similar consumer and lifestyle habits, so you can better classify them.
+Thy may also have similar consumer and lifestyle habits, if you want to better classify them.

 Let’s take a look at four steps that make it easier to define a marketing persona.